betagouv/aides-jeunes/README.md

 - `npm run test-definition-periods` allows you to valid the periods of openfisca requested variables.

 - `npm run evaluate-benefits <simulationId>` allows you to evaluate benefits with simulation id.

+- `node tools/geographical-benefits-details.js` allows you to get the relevant benefits for each commune.

+- `node tools/get-all-steps.js` allows you to get all the steps and substeps of a simulation.

+- `node tools/mjms.js` allows you to generate emails which contain the result of a simulation or survey.

 ## NetlifyCMS development